vercel/next.js/docs/basic-features/static-file-serving.md

+---
+description: Next.js allows you to serve static files, like images, in the public directory.
+You can learn how it works here.
+---

 # Static File Serving

 Next.js can serve static files, like images, under a folder called `public` in the root directory.
 Files inside `public` can then be referenced by your code starting from the base URL (`/`).